|Position||Centre/Full back |

 |Weight||63kg (9st 12lb)|

-Initially educated at St Stephen’s Junior School and Orleans Park School, both in Twickenham, she gained a BTEC in Sport & Exercise Science at Loughborough University and is a police officer with the Metropolitan Police in Acton.
+Schooled at St Stephen’s Junior School and Orleans Park Second School, both in Twickenham, Claire has a BTEC in Sport and Exercise at Lougborough University before she entered the police force.

-Claire has represented England at seven levels; U18, U19, U20, Academy, A, Sevens and seniors, for whom she has won 25 caps and scored 11 tries including a length-of-the field touchdown in the 46-8 Nations Cup win over South Africa at Appleby College, Ontario in August 2011.
-She also scored a try in the final against Canada.
+Claire has represented England at seven levels; Under-18s, Under-19s, Under-20s, Academy, A, Sevens and seniors, for whom she has won 25 caps and scored 11 tries including a length-of-the field touchdown in the 46-8 Nations Cup win over South Africa.